Trismegiste/pdfgofast/README.md

 A ready-copy-paste docker container to generate HTML-to-PDF with a microservice calling chromium

 ## What
 This is a docker config to add to your project (and customize as you wish).
+It provides a way to generate PDF from HTML by calling a headless Chromium through ChromeDriver.

 ## Where
 Just copy-paste the ```docker``` directory into your project root and edit your ```docker-compose.yml``` by appending the content of the ```docker-compose.yml``` from this repository.